 - 4. Immigration consequences

 - 6. Related offenses

-NRS 200.605 makes it a crime to impose physical brutality on an initiating or current member of either a high school or college:
+NRS 200.605 makes it a crime to impose physical brutality on an initiating or current member of either a high school or college club such as a:

 - student organization (such as Greek organizations like fraternities and sororities),

 - academic association (such as Varsity Quiz or honor societies), or